February performance: Children's Seasonal Almanac - Experience the "Sasara Dance" that has been passed down since ancient times

 [How to apply] Please apply using either method [A] or [B] below.

-[A] Apply via the application form
+[A] Apply using the application form

 [B] Apply by postcard

-On a postcard,
+On a return postcard,

-③The program you would like to see
+③The program you wish to see

 Choose from both "Part 1" and "Part 2", "Part 1" only, or "Part 2" only